loogmaii/Unit_3/Projects/README.md

 <sub> Fig.10 shows the UML diagram

-This UML diagram illustrates the classes and methods utilized during the development of the application.
+This UML diagram for the OOP classes illustrates the classes and methods utilized during the development of the application.
 It showcases two primary parent classes, namely MDApp and MDScreen.
 All the classes inherit the methods and attributes of these parent classes, which is demonstrated by the arrows displayed on the diagram.

 ## Test plan
 | Description         | Test Type                    | Input                                                                                                                                                                                                               | Expected output                                                                                                                                                                                                                                                                                                                                                                                                             |